nicjansma/breakup.js/README.md

     npm install breakup

+breakup.js is also available via [bower](http://bower.io/).
+You can install using:

+    bower install breakup.js

 ## Node.js / async.js

 breakup.js can be used as a drop-in replacement for the `async.forEachSeries()` function in the